chrilves/raffiot.py/guide/src/failures.md

 on panics.
 To react to panics, just call `recover`.
 It is very similar to a `try-exept` block.
 It takes as argument a function, called the *panic handler*.
-If the computation fails because of a panic with exceptions `lexn: List[Exception]`, and errors `lerr: List[E]`, then the panic handler is called with `lexn` as first argument and `lerr`as its second argument.
+If the computation fails because of a panic with exceptions `lexn: List[TracedException]`, and errors `lerr: List[E]`, then the panic handler is called with `lexn` as first argument and `lerr`as its second argument.
 The result is then the the handler's result.